finnSMB/gewicht-tracker/README.md

 ### Python
 Run `poetry install` in the projects root folder.

-(Optional, i think) Wait until the packages are installed and then launch a poetry shell:
+Wait until the packages are installed and then launch a poetry shell:
 `poetry shell`

+*new*
+Run `poetry run start` to launch the FastAPI backend.

+*old*
 CD into the api folder: `cd api`
 run: `uvicorn main:app --reload`

 ###  Docker / Database
 Check the docker folder!

 Launch Dockerfile with Docker to create an Image of our Database.
 Name the image `gewichttracker` (it should be suggested) or change the name accordingly in the docker-compose.dev.yml